BoboTiG/python-mss/README-pip.rst

     callback (def)
         In case where output already exists, call the defined callback function with output as parameter.
-        If it returns True, then continue.
-        Else ignores the monitor and switches to ne next.

 This is a generator which returns created files.